-Observers did not report any bycatch of marine mammals, seabirds or marine reptiles in non-trawl operations in the SPRFMO area in 2018.
+Observers did not report any bycatch of marine mammals, seabirds or marine reptiles in non-trawl operations in the SPRFMO area in 2020.
 One interaction with a basking shark (Cetorhinus maximus; dead) was reported in the SPRFMO trawl fishery in 2019.
-Full observer data are not yet available for 2019.